axyeara/webshootergame/doc/sprint 3/sprint3.md

 A few user stories were selected/broken down from out original product backlog:

-1. User Story: Add Guns
+1. User Story: Add Weapons
+Task: Allow a user to use weapons in the game.
+These guns are individual objects that you can use/pick up on the stage.
+Member(s): Jarrod Legault
+Estimate hours: 10
+Actual: 5

+2. User Story: Add Health Bar
 Task: Allow a user to use weapons in the game.
 These guns are individual objects that you can use/pick up on the stage.
 Member(s): Jarrod Legault
 Estimate hours: 10